sadko4u/damage-detector/README.md

 ## Algorithm

-The plugin estimates RMS of the input signal for a period defined by the 'reactivity' parameter.
+The plugin estimates RMS of the input signal for a period defined by the `reactivity` parameter.
 After that, it looks at the level of the RMS signal.

 At the start, the plugin is in CLOSED state.
-It analyzes the computed RMS value and ff the RMS level is above the specified threshold (see `threshold` parameter), it waits for 1/10 of reactivity time to ensure that the signal went above the threshold, and turns into OPEN state.
+It analyzes the computed RMS value and if the RMS level is above the specified threshold (see `threshold` parameter), it waits for 1/10 of reactivity time to ensure that the signal went above the threshold, and turns into OPEN state.
 The last timestamp when the plugin has turned into OPEN state is recorded.
 When the RMS level drops below the specified threshold, the plugin waits 1/10 of reacitvity time to ensure that the signal went below the threshold, and turns into CLOSED state.
 The timestamp when the plugin has turned into CLOSED state is also recorded.

-When the plugin turnes into CLOSED state, it computes the difference between the time of last turn into CLOSED state and the time of last turn into OPEN state.
+When the plugin turns into CLOSED state, it computes the difference between the time of last turn into CLOSED state and the time of last turn into OPEN state.
 If the difference is less than `d_time` parameter, it is considered to be a potential stream corruption problem, additional event is pushed into the event queue.